 Now open the software.

 At this point, check to see if the problem persists.
-If so, contact technical support and let us know that you have reset your preferences.
+If so, contact technical support and let us know that you have already tried resetting your preferences.

-Everything will be reset to "factory defaults", and that will also mean that any working material you've had open in the past will not automatically load or be listed in the Recent Projects (or "Open Recent", in Scapple) menu.
+Everything will be reset to "factory defaults", and that will also mean that any working material you've had open in the past will not automatically load or be listed in the Recent Projects/Open Recent menu.
 This does not mean your work is gone!
-You will need to load your documents using Finder, initially, and doing so will rebuild the recent documents list.
+You will just need to load your documents using Finder initially, and doing so will rebuild the recent documents list for next time you open the software.

 It is a good idea to double-check that the problem is still gone, after doing so.
-Some issues can be caused by specific settings themselves.
-If the problem returns after restoring your preferences:
+Some issues can be caused by specific settings themselves, so if the problem returns after restoring your preferences:

-- Contact technical support, and attach this file to your message, explaining what issue you see when applying the settings.
+- Contact technical support at firstname.lastname@example.org and attach the preferences file to your message, explaining what issue you are seeing when applying the settings.

 - You will at this point need to reset your preferences again, and manually rebuild your preferences rather than using the preset.
 It might also be a good idea to delete the preset so that it is not accidentally used in the future.